Data-Driven Study: Do Top Performers Work Longer Hours?

 Results

-Key Finding #1: Working longer hours does not lead to better performance.
+Key Finding #1: Working longer hours does not automatically lead to better performance.

 The total amount of time spent working was very weakly correlated to performance scores, as was the amount of overtime that individuals worked.